Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 CWE-259:Hard-Coded Password

 A hard-coded password typically leads to a significant authentication failure that can be difficult for the system administrator to detect.
-Once detected, it can be difficult to fix, so the administrator may be forced into disabling the product entirely.
+Once detected, it can be difficult to fix, so the administrator may be forced to turn off the product entirely.

 CWE-732:Insecure Permission Assignment for Critical Resource